 Healthcare Cybersecurity: New Lessons Learned in Search for Better Vaccines

 If current news headlines are any indication, healthcare organizations have come under siege by cyberattacks.
 Since the recent spate of attacks has mostly affected relatively smaller organizations, the news can fly below the national radar.
-This article highlights some of the recent healthcare breaches and what lessons can be learned from them.
+This article highlights some of the recent healthcare breaches and what lessons can be learned from them with regards to healthcare cybersecurity.
 Before getting started, however, healthcare breach addicts may want to bookmark the Department of Health & Human Services (HHS) Office of Civil Rights (OCR) breach notification webpage (https://ocrportal.hhs.gov/ocr/breach/breach_report.jsf).

 Atrium Healthcare: Breached Data Records of 2.65 Million Patients